Bolado/simple-webhook-rust/README.md

 ```

 You may have to adjust the network settings depending on your Docker setup.
 Also if you clone the repo and build the image yourself, make sure to change the image name accordingly.

+If you omit `WEBHOOK_SECRET`, check the container or process logs for the generated secret line: `WEBHOOK_SECRET not set; generated secret: <SECRET>`.